infernet-h2020/DCAlign/README.md

 - a set of penalties for opening and extending insertions; they can be site-dependent;
 - a penalty for adding a gap at the beginning or at the end of the aligned sequence ("external") and one for inserting a gap between two symbols ("internal").

 We provide in the `test` folder, the parameters of the DCA models, the gap/insertion penalties used to align the [Pfam](https://pfam.xfam.org/) and [Rfam](https://rfam.xfam.org/) families PF00035, PF00677, PF00684, PF00763, RF00059, RF00162, RF00167, RF01734 whose performances are described in [arXiv:2005.08500](https://arxiv.org/abs/2005.08500).
+We also add a set of synthetic sequences analyzed in the same work.
 For an arbitrary seed, we provide the sub-module [DCAbuild](https://github.com/anna-pa-m/DCAbuild) which performs the learning of all the necessary parameters (see [DCAbuild](https://github.com/anna-pa-m/DCAbuild) page for the documentation).

 The code is written in [Julia](https://julialang.org/).